 Other projects employ different mechanisms for increasing supply.
 Kowala mints new tokens through block rewards.
 If demand increases and price goes above $1, the block reward is increased.
 Fragments issues new tokens to every holder, distributing new tokens proportionally to holders.

 Looking at the second situation, when the price goes below $1, things get complicated.
 If the price is below a dollar, the algorithm must reduce supply.
-A common way for uncollateralized stablecoins to reduce supply is through to offer ‘bonds’, Basis calls them Bond tokens.
+A common way for uncollateralized stablecoins to reduce supply is through offering ‘bonds’, Basis calls them Bond tokens.

 These bonds are sold on an open market for less than $1 (assuming the stablecoin’s price target is $1).
 They are paid for in the stablecoin and promise to return 1 stablecoin at an unspecified time in the future.
 For example, a buyer pays .9 Basis (stablecoin) for 1 Bond token.
 This lowers supply and should theoretically bring the price of the stablecoin back to $1.